Skip to main content

 Integrate your Maestro test suite with App Percy

-Run App Percy visual tests on your Maestro mobile flows using the @percy/maestro-app SDK on BrowserStack Maestro sessions.
+Run App Percy visual tests on your Maestro mobile flows using the @percy/maestro-app SDK on BrowserStack or a self-hosted runtime.

 Use the @percy/maestro-app SDK to add App Percy visual testing to your Maestro flows.
-You add a screenshot step to a flow, then run that flow on a BrowserStack Maestro session, where App Percy captures the screen and uploads it to your Percy project.
+You add a screenshot step to a flow, then run that flow with App Percy, which captures the screen and uploads it to your App Percy project.

 Prerequisites